 For some problems, the fastest way to a solution is to make a reasonable guess at the answer, check it, and then improve on your guess.
 This is especially useful if the number of possible answers is limited.
 In other problems, this approach may help you at least to understand better what is going on in the problem.

-Sample Question for Strategy 10, Version 1: Multiple-Choice - Select One Or More Answer Choice Question.
+This is a Multiple-Choice - Select One or More Answer Choices question.

 Which two of the following numbers have a product that is between -1 and 0?

 Indicate both of the numbers.